About this recipe:

 The layers are scattered atop my favorite white bean hummus, but you can definitely use store-bought to make this the quickest appetizer you’ve ever put together.
 The different components add something special to each bite.

 I choose to make this an abstract platter by spreading the hummus onto this marble slab, but if you’re taking this to a party, it transports well in a simple glass dish.
-And feel free to make this your own, or use it as an opportunity to use up the few bits of produce hiding in your refrigerator!
+Feel free to make this your own, or use it as an opportunity to use up the few bits of produce hiding in your refrigerator!
 To fit my likings, I left off the red onion the original recipe called for, and swapped dill for parsley because I like its brightness.

 Obviously this seven layer hummus dip is first and foremost a dip.
 But!
 Here are a couple of leftover ideas for you: